-Note 1: The total amount available for financing purposes shall not exceed 40% of the Company's net worth.
-The total amount for short-term financing to one entity shall not exceed one third of the Company's loanable amount or 40% of the net transaction amount in recent year, whichever is lower.
+(a) The total amount available for financing purposes shall not exceed 40% of the Company's net worth.

+(b) The total amount to one entity which has business transactions with the Company shall not exceed one third of the Company's loanable amount or 40% of the net transaction amount (the amount of purchasing or selling, whichever is higher) in recent year, whichever is lower.